beto-developing/exercise-1/README.md

 # php-simple-exercise-1

-The purpose of this exercise is to develop a simple system applying some object orientation concepts and with some unit test cases.
+The purpose of this exercise is to develop a simple system applying some object orientation concepts with some unit test cases.

 ## What to do?